 Everyone who suffers from drug abuse has a different experience.
 Even if the symptoms are the same or the stories sound similar, no two people go through their battle with addiction or recovery in quite the same way.
 It’s a deeply personal experience, to say the least.

 One of the biggest questions often asked is: How long does it take to withdraw from opiates?
-Unfortunately, there is no one hard and fast answer to this question.
+Unfortunately, there is no one hard and fast answer to how long withdrawals last.
 There is a range of time that is typical to most cases of withdrawal symptoms.
 The timeline is dependent on several different factors.

 In rarer cases, opiate withdrawal can last for months.
 The initial, severe characteristics may not be full blown throughout that whole time, but there are long-lasting effects that changes the body.
 It alters how a person acts, feels, functions, and behaves.
 In short, opiate withdrawal isn’t a quick process.
 It takes time for the body to one, fully rid the drugs from the system and two, begin to heal.